+What section of the Plan was addressed by Housing Need Assessment

+Consultation?
+Public Housing Needs

+Market Analysis

+Briefly describe how the The County Housing Authority is a department of the Redevelopment Authority

+Agency/Group/Organization was consulted.
+What of the County and was consulted in person.
+Areas for improved coordination

+are the anticipated outcomes of the consultation or include increased information sharing and collaboration on trainings and

+areas for improved coordination? programs to help support affordable housing service provision.

 16 Agency/Group/Organization Lancaster City Police Bureau - Social Worker

 Agency/Group/Organization Type Services - Housing

 Services-Children

 Services-Elderly Persons

 Services-Persons with Disabilities

 Services-Victims of Domestic Violence

 Services-homeless

 Services-Health

 Services-Education

 Services-Employment

 Services - Victims

 Publicly Funded Institution/System of Care

 Other government - Local

 What section of the Plan was addressed by Homelessness Strategy

 Consultation?
 Non-Homeless Special Needs

 Anti-poverty Strategy

 Briefly describe how the The Police Social Worker was consulted virtually and indicated observing a need

 Agency/Group/Organization was consulted.
 What in mental health wrap-around services, affordable housing, social service hubs,

 are the anticipated outcomes of the consultation or and support services in the community.

 areas for improved coordination?

-17 Agency/Group/Organization Landis Place on King

-Agency/Group/Organization Type Housing

-Services - Housing

-Services-Elderly Persons

-What section of the Plan was addressed by Housing Need Assessment
+17 Agency/Group/Organization Landis Place on King Agency/Group/Organization Type Housing Services - Housing Services-Elderly Persons What section of the Plan was addressed by Consultation?
+Housing Need Assessment Market Analysis Affordable Housing Briefly describe how the Agency/Group/Organization was consulted.

-Consultation?
-Market Analysis

-Affordable Housing

-Annual Action Plan 23

-Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Landis Place Communities was consulted virtually.
 The Director indicated a need for low and middle-income housing for residents over 55 years of age with adequate funding to allow for safe and affordable housing for seniors.
 Landis advised that the County and City can improve coordination by asking for proactive input and feedback; they have years of experience and valuable data to share to help improve affordable housing development and provision.
-18 Agency/Group/Organization Lancaster County Office of Aging Agency/Group/Organization Type Services - Housing Services-Elderly Persons Other government - County What section of the Plan was addressed by Consultation?
-Housing Need Assessment Briefly describe how the Agency/Group/Organization was consulted.
+18 Agency/Group/Organization Lancaster County Office of Aging Agency/Group/Organization Type Services - Elderly Persons Services - Housing Other Government - County What section of the Plan was addressed by Consultation?
+Non-housing special needs Housing Need Assessment Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-TBD pending consultation 19 Agency/Group/Organization Partners With Purpose Agency/Group/Organization Type Housing Services - Housing Services-Children Services-Elderly Persons Services-Persons with Disabilities Service-Fair Housing Affordable Housing/Project-based Housing
+TBD pending consultation.
+Agency/Group/Organization Partners with Purpose